 interested in the American perspective, we think Britain stands

 taller in the world if you stand tall in your own neck of the

-He also reiterated Cameron's determination to try to alter
+spokesman reiterated Cameron's determination to try to alter the

 "The prime minister's view is that he wants a change in

 Britain's relationship with the European Union and to seek fresh

 The U.S. comments raised hackles elsewhere.
 Dominic Raab, a

 lawmaker from the Conservative party, told the BBC Britain